Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: General approach

 We start by demonstrating how to extend the ideas from Refs.~\cite{wan2021randomized} and \cite{faehrmann2022randomizing} to sample properties of a Fourier series of a given matrix.
 This gives intuition for the core routine we will use for the rest of our results.
 Readers who want a summary of the results may skip ahead to Section \ref{sec:main-result} and the outlines of our specific algorithms in Sections \ref{sec:linear-systems}, \ref{sec:gs}, \ref{sec:gibbs} \textit{\&} \ref{sec:greens}.

-Our algorithms will make use of the Hadamard test circuit (see Fig.~\ref{fig:circuits}(a)), pioneered in Ref.~\cite{lin2022heisenberg} for use in the ground state energy estimation problem in the early fault-tolerant regime.
-We will also use the related circuit in Fig.~\ref{fig:circuits}(b), introduced in Ref.~\cite{childs2012hamiltonian} to implement linear combinations of unitaries for Hamiltonian simulation.
+Our algorithms will make use of the Hadamard test circuit (see Fig.~\ref{fig:circuits}(a)), pioneered by Lin and Tong in Ref.~\cite{lin2022heisenberg} for use in the ground state energy estimation problem in the early fault-tolerant regime.
+We will also use the related circuit in Fig.~\ref{fig:circuits}(b), introduced by Childs and Wiebe in Ref.~\cite{childs2012hamiltonian} to implement linear combinations of unitaries for Hamiltonian simulation.
 Our circuits will ask for elementary controlled unitary operations in the form of controlled Pauli gates and Pauli rotations.

 \begin{proposition}[Sampling from Fourier series] Suppose that we have a Fourier series